Oral Contraceptive Pills

 For over 50 years, American women have relied on oral contraceptive pills to prevent pregnancy.
 Oral contraceptives are now the most widely used form of contraception and are also commonly used to manage other health conditions.
 In the U.S., daily oral contraceptive pills have traditionally only been available with a prescription, but current legislative and advocacy efforts in some states have focused on broadening access to oral contraceptives by eliminating the requirement that women first have an in-person clinical visit.
 This factsheet provides an overview of oral contraception, discusses private insurance and Medicaid coverage, and reviews emerging strategies to promote and expand women’s access to oral contraceptives.

 In 1960, the Food and Drug Administration (FDA) approved the sale of Enovid for use as the first oral contraceptive.
-Controversial from its earliest days, in 1965, the Supreme Court ruling in Griswold v Connecticut upheld married women’s rights to contraception, followed by Eisenstadt v Baird which extended the right to single, unmarried individuals.1
+Controversial from its earliest days, in 1965, the Supreme Court ruling in Griswold v Connecticut upheld married women’s rights to contraception, followed in 1972 by the Supreme Court’s decision in Eisenstadt v.
+Baird which extended the right to single, unmarried individuals.1

 Oral contraceptive pills (OCP) consist of the hormones progestin and estrogen, or only progestin, and must be taken orally once per day in order to prevent pregnancy.
 Currently, there are three different types available on the market: the combination pill, the progestin-only pill, and the continuous use pill.
 The three formulations vary in their chemical hormonal composition as well as regimen for use (Table 1).
 Different brands further add to the diversity of OCP available by altering the type and/or dose of hormones.
 Emergency contraceptive pills are also a type of OCP, consisting of the progestin levonorgestrel, but are not intended for daily use.
 Rather, they are used to prevent pregnancy after unprotected sex.